-During 2019/20 the Council will be developing its updated medium term financial plan, extending the timeframe to March 2024 and reflecting the outcome of the 2019 Spending Review, Fair Funding Review and changes to Business Rates Retention
+During 2019/20 the Council developed its updated medium term financial plan, extending the timeframe to March 2024.
+The anticipated Spending Review, Fair Funding Review and changes to Business Rates Retention have now been deferred with implementation expected to be April 2022 at the earliest.